sirhypernova/cmd-dj/README.md

     },
-    onLoad: function (command) { // Command is the command object command.data.something = 'nice'; // Data can be used during multiple runs },
+    onLoad: function (command) { // Command is the command object command.data.something = 'nice'; // Data can be used during multiple runs }
-    falseHandler: function (msg,args,dj) {
-        // This is ran when a user does not have the required roles to run the command }
 })